Content 1100 styling change to allow custom header

 Technical support for our engagement teams

-We have also established Audit Risk Panels, led by an audit quality or audit risk management partner and supported by an experienced field partner.
+We also have Audit Risk Panels, led by an audit quality or audit risk management partner and supported by an experienced field partner.
 These enable direct challenge of the approach to the key audit issues on our highest risk audits and support the team in reaching robust conclusions on approach and timing.

 • Methodology aligned with professional standards, laws and regulations.